 Subaru is notifying owners and dealers will replace the low-pressure fuel pump, free of charge.
 This recall began on June 5, 2020.

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Subaru Impreza Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Subaru Impreza Lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Subaru Impreza Lawsuits.
+We are handling individual litigation nationwide and are currently accepting new injury and death cases in all 50 states.